-- 1. be accepted to the university; - possess a baccalaureate degree from a regionally-accredited university and have attained an overall GPA of at least 2.5 on all undergraduate coursework; - 3. pass the following Core Academic Skills PRAXIS tests: Reading (5712), Writing (5722), and Mathematics (5732).
-The requirement is waived for those possessing an ACT score of 22+, an SAT score of 1030+, or a master's degree: - 4. pass PRAXIS II: Health and Physical Education (5857); - 5. complete the admissions application and submit to the Department of Education; - demonstrate computer competency by passing a computer competency examination or successfully completing CMIS 1000; - complete background check with LSUA or with parish in which observation and participation requirements will be met; and - 8. receive approval from the Department of Education faculty of completed application for entry into LSUA's Certification-Only Alternate

-Path Program, Grades K-12, Health and Physical Education.
+- 1. be accepted to the university; - possess a baccalaureate degree from a regionallyaccredited university and have attained an overall GPA of at least 2.5 on all undergraduate coursework; - pass the following Core Academic Skills PRAXIS tests: Reading (5712), Writing (5722), and Mathematics (5732).
+The requirement is waived for those possessing an ACT score of 22+, an SAT score of 1030+, or a master's degree; - 4. pass PRAXIS II: Health and Physical Education (5857); - 5. complete the admissions application and submit to the Department of Education; - 6. complete background check with LSUA or with parish in which observation and participation requirements will be met; and - 7. receive approval from the Department of Education faculty of completed application for entry into LSUA's Certification-Only Alternate Path Program, Grades K-12, Health and Physical Education.